Skip to content

 datasight generate generation.parquet plants.parquet

-# Build a custom project DuckDB from CSV or Parquet inputs
+# Build a custom project DuckDB from CSV, Parquet, or Excel inputs

 datasight generate generation.csv --db-path project.duckdb